-The Graduate Prosthodontic Director, with input from the student, will select a preceptor from the members of the graduate faculty.
+The Graduate Prosthodontic Director, with input from the resident, will select a preceptor/committee chair from the members of the graduate faculty.

-The Research Committee must consist of at least 3 members and will be selected by the student with help from your preceptor.
+The Research Committee must consist of at least 3 members and will be selected by the resident with help from your preceptor.
 Consideration should be given to faculty who can bring input to the research.
 The following guidelines should be kept in mind:

-- The Graduate Prosthodontic Program Director will chair the Research Committee for each student. - Depending on the project, at least one member should be a research methodologist (e.g. biostatistician or epidemiologist), a basic scientist, or an experienced researcher, without necessarily having specific subject-matter expertise on the student's research topic. - Consider expanding the committee to include a junior faculty member who can help to develop his/her mentoring skills through committee participation. - Two or more of the above roles may be filled by the same faculty member (i.e. the program director can be a committee member and the chair of the committee). - The following from the Restorative Department can serve as chair of the Research Committee.
-If you would like someone outside the department to serve as chair of your research committee, please discuss this with the program director.
+- The Graduate Prosthodontic Program Director will be a member of the Research Committee for each resident. - Depending on the project, at least one member should be a research methodologist (e.g. biostatistician or epidemiologist), a basic scientist, or an experienced researcher, without necessarily having specific subject-matter expertise on the resident's research topic. - Consider expanding the committee to include a junior faculty member who can help to develop his/her mentoring skills through committee participation. - Two or more of the above roles may be filled by the same faculty member (i.e. the Program Director can be a committee member and chair of the committee). - The following individuals from the Restorative Department are available to be part of the Research Committee.
+If you would like someone outside the department to serve as chair of your research committee, please discuss this with the Program Director.

-- o Dr. Van Ramos, Jr.
+o Dr. Van Ramos, Jr.

-- o Dr. Alan Sutton
+o Dr. Alan Sutton

-- o Dr. John Sorensen
+o Dr. John Sorensen

-- o Dr. Hai Zhang
+o Dr. Hai Zhang

-- o Dr. Albert Chung
+o Dr. Albert Chung

-- o Dr. Yen-Wei Chen
+o Dr. Yen-Wei Chen

-- o Dr. Alireza Sadr
+o Dr. Alireza Sadr

-- o Dr. Dan Chan
+o Dr. Dan Chan

-- o Dr. Alvin Wee
+o Dr. Alvin Wee

-The student must also choose a statistician and a member outside the department.
+The resident must also choose a statistician and a member outside the department.